Prince (New Girl): Ratings

-In its original American broadcast on February 2, 2014, "Prince" was viewed by 26.3 million viewers, according to Nielsen Media Research, making it the most watched episode of New Girl.
+In its original American broadcast on February 2, 2014, "Prince" was viewed by 26.3 million viewers, according to Nielsen Media Research, making it the most watched-episode of New Girl.
 The episode drew an 11.4 rating in adults between the ages of 18 and 49.
 In contrast, the average viewership of an episode in the third season of New Girl, excluding "Prince", was 3.30 million.
 "Prince" posted a 42 percent increase in adults 18–49, and a 23 percent increase in viewers over the previous year's post-Super Bowl episode of Elementary.
 New Girl became the highest rated scripted entertainment telecast on television in three years, since Fox's post-Super Bowl episode of Glee, "The Sue Sylvester Shuffle".
 As expected, New Girl benefited from following the broadcast of Super Bowl XLVIII, which was seen by 112.19 million average viewers, making it the most watched Super Bowl in history at the time.

 Following Prince's death on April 21, 2016, Fox decided to replay the episode on April 26 as a tribute to him.
-The broadcast earned 1.78 million viewers, according to Nielsen Media Research.
+The re-broadcast earned 1.78 million viewers, according to Nielsen Media Research.
 It drew a 0.7/2 rating/share in adults between the ages of 18 and 49.